King's Cross railway accident: The train

-On 4 February 1945, the 18:00 service from Kings Cross to Leeds was formed of 17 coaches hauled by locomotive no. 2512 Silver Fox.

-The locomotive, Class A4 4-6-2 no. 2512 Silver Fox, had been built in 1935.
+On 4 February 1945, the 18:00 service from Kings Cross to Leeds was formed of 17 coaches hauled by Class A4 4-6-2 locomotive no. 2512 Silver Fox, which had been built in 1935.
 It was in normal condition but some trouble had been experienced that day with the sanding gear.

 The rearmost coach was a Vestibuled Brake Composite, no. 1889, which had been built at Doncaster in 1941 as part of an order for ten (authorised in 1939 against order no. 999).
 The design, known as Diagram 314, used a steel underframe 60 ft long, mounted on two bogies each having a wheelbase of 8 ft 6 in, spaced at 43 ft centres.
 The body was 61 ft 6 in long, 9 ft 3 in wide, and built largely of wood, principally teak.
 It consisted of two first-class compartments in the centre seating six each, flanked on one side by three third-class compartments also seating six each, and on the other side by a brake section for the guard.
 There was a side corridor, and unlike other pre-war designs of brake composite on the LNER, the external doors in the body sides were in vestibules close to the ends, instead of in the compartments; a feature which had been gradually introduced from 1930.